 The Group's activities expose it to a number of financial risks whereby future events, which can be outside the control of the Group, could have a material effect on the Group's financial position and operating results.
 The known risks include foreign currency and credit risk and there could be other risks currently unknown to management.
-The Group historically has not hedged its financial risks.
+The Group historically has not hedged its financial risks and has no plans to do so in the future.